DocJade/splashtext/README.md

 # splashtext
-A collection of splash texts!
+A collection of splash texts for all of your splash text needs!